- Pleasanton Water

 Sewer Rates

-Step 1: Update the City’s Sewer System Management Plan (SSMP) and develop a long-term capital improvement plan.
+- Step 1: Update the City’s Sewer System Management Plan (SSMP) and develop a Long-Term Sewer Capital Improvement Plan

-Step 2: Perform a financial analysis and create a financial plan to serve as the basis for the sewer rate study.
+- Step 2: Perform a financial plan analysis to serve as the basis for the sewer rate study.

 2026 Sewer Rate Update